allahj/checkpoint-1/README.md

 When your time limit expires, **commit your changes and push them to your repository on GitHub to be graded by your mentors and instructional team**.

-Make sure you paste the GitHub URL of your fork into the answer field and press **Submit Quiz** on the Checkpoint Page to finalize your Checkpoint submission when you are finished!
+Make sure you press **Submit Quiz** on the Checkpoint Page to finalize your Checkpoint submission when you are finished!

 **Example**